CycloneDX/specification/README.md

 * Vulnerability Disclosure Reports (VDR)
 * Vulnerability Exploitability eXchange (VEX)
 * CycloneDX Attestations (CDXA)

-## Introduction
-Modern software is assembled using third-party and open source components, glued together in complex and unique ways, and integrated with original code to achieve the desired functionality.
-An accurate inventory of all components enables organizations to identify risk, allows for greater transparency, and enables rapid impact analysis.

-CycloneDX was created for this purpose.

-Strategic direction and maintenance of the specification is managed by the CycloneDX Core Working Group, is backed by the [OWASP Foundation](https://owasp.org), and is supported by the global information security community.

 ## Use Cases
 The CycloneDX project maintains a [list of achievable use cases](https://cyclonedx.org/use-cases/).
 Examples for each